michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.0.1 - 11/02/2021 =
+- Fixed a bug that caused a fatal error in PHP 7.2.x or below due to a trailing comma in a function call, which started in v5.0.0.

 = 5.0.0 - 10/29/2021 =
 - Added the new unit type, `Product Search`, which performs product searches without PA-API.